Achieve 23% reduction in specific water use in water-stressed locations

 Tree species identified as endangered by the Convention on International Trade in Endangered Species of Wild Fauna and Flora (CITES) are neither utilised nor imported.
 We comply with the US Lacey Act, EU Timber Regulation, Australian Illegal Logging Prohibition Regulation and other regional legality requirements.

 We neither harvest nor buy woodfibre that originates from tropical natural forests.
-With our Woodfibre Procurement Policy, our sourcing causes zero deforestation because we:
+With our Group Woodfibre Procurement Policy, our sourcing causes zero deforestation because we:

 Transforming woodfibre into the paper products that people rely on every day is an energy-intensive process.
 With eco-effective actions big and small, Sappi mills worldwide are reducing their environmental footprints and turning waste into new resources.
 We have ambitious targets and commitments in place and continuously monitor and report our performance.